grammarware/models17/ramadan/README.md

 ## Performing the transformation.
 To execute the transformation from SecBPMN2 to UMLsec models, please follow the following instruction.
 * Import our project package to your local Eclipse workspace.
-* Right click on the main class *"BpmnToUml.java"*–> As *JUnit Plug-in Test*.
+* Right click on the main class *"BpmnToUml.java"*–> RUN As *JUnit Plug-in Test*.
 By default, our transformation takes as input the *example1.bpmn* file.
 To change the input file, first copy the name of one of the BPMN files that are provided in *myexample –> src –> my.example* directory.
 Second, find the following line of code (**public static final String EXAMPLE = "example1.bpmn";**) in the *BpmnToUml.java* file and replace the file name *"example1"* with the name of